 A switch with momentary contacts must be connected across unload terminals 14 and 15.
-A generator breaker opening circuit must be connected across unload relay contacts at terminals 18, 19, and 20.
+A generator breaker opening circuit must be connected across unload relay contacts at terminals 18/19 or 19/20.
 No connection to the system load-sharing line terminals 8 (-) and 9 (+) is required.

-When the generator breaker closes, its auxiliary contacts close to activate the AGLC and energize relays K1 and K3.
-The ramp starts at the present loadsharing line voltage and ramps the unit load-sharing line voltage to match the base-load set point voltage.
+When the generator breaker closes, its auxiliary contacts close to activate the AGLC and energizes relay K3.
+The ramp starts at the present load-sharing line voltage and ramps the unit load-sharing line voltage to match the baseload set point voltage.
 This set point voltage can be adjusted up or down while in the base-load mode.
 The load will follow at a rate set by the appropriate (load or unload) ramp time potentiometers.

-Momentarily opening the unload switch contacts commands the ramp to decrease the demand on the generator to the unload trip level.
+Momentarily opening the unload switch contacts commands the ramp to bring the generator to the unload trip level.
 When the trip level is reached, breaker relay K1 de-energizes.
 The generator breaker opens to separate the generator from the utility.
-The breaker auxiliary contacts open to reset the AGLC.
+The breaker auxiliary contacts open to reset the AGLC and relay K1.
 The auxiliary contacts will close to reactivate the AGLC on the next generator breaker closure.